9808us/SA-P2P-README/README.md

 - User Bots > Social Trading Bots > Social Trading Bot > Available Storage
 - User Storage > Github Storage > Github Storage Container

+Under the P2P Network Node in your user profile:
+- Add Network Services > Trading Signals
+- Reference P2P Network Reference to the network of choice (mainnet or testnet for public signals or your own permissioned P2P network)

 N.B.
-Under the Social Trading Bot node in your profile, you must
+Under the Social Trading Bot node in your profile, you must:
 - Reference Available Storage Reference to the Github Storage Container of choice
 - Edit/check Trading Strategy Signals.
 Here you setup which signals you want to send.
 More details are found under the section "[OUTGOING SIGNALS](#outgoing-signals)"